-“So, you’ll be dispatched to the Capricornian-Aquarian border.
-There’s been an ongoing dispute around Gradstal, which is a town that connects the two countries.
-A large group of Sagittarian merchants who were using the trade route connecting the three countries were caught up in the conflict and are being detained within Capricornian borders.
+“So, you’ll be dispatched on your first unsupervised field case to the Capricornian-Aquarian border.
+There’s been an ongoing dispute around Gradstal—a town that connects the two countries.
+A large group of Sagittarian merchants who were using the trade route connecting the three countries together were caught up in the conflict and are being detained within Capricornian borders.
 The Sagittarian royalty submitted their request for intervention a week ago, but with all the paperwork and politics, we haven’t been able to get to them until now.
 As expected, they’re calling attention from other nations.
 I don’t have to tell you how tense this issue is.
 Your train leaves in two hours.”

 Jericho blinked.
 “I thought…”

 “You would be dispatched to handle the ELPIS issue?”
 Alice gave one dry, chuckle.
-“Unfortunately, you know that only ELPIS Department handles those cases”
+“You know that only ELPIS Department handles those cases.”

 “Jericho, you can leave now.”
 Her voice came out gently for once.
 It startled him out of his stiffness.

 “Okay.”
 Jericho nodded.
-He rose to a stand, walked through the glass door behind him, and exited into the hall.
+He rose to a stand, walked through the glass door behind him, exiting into the hall.

 The hall itself was littered with Ophiuchian agents streaming back and forth between the rooms dotting the walls.
 All in black-and-white suits with a white sash around their arms, like him.